RockefellerArchiveCenter/pyfc4/README.md

 ## Tests

-Requires `pyfc4` installed as module.
+Requires `pyfc4` installed as module, and without any configuration, an instance of FC4 running at `http://localhost:8080/rest`.

 ```
 ./runtests.sh